FIVB Beach Volleyball U19 World Championships

-The FIVB Beach Volleyball U19 World Championships (previously known as the FIVB Beach Volleyball SWATCH Youth World Championships) is a double-gender international beach volleyball tournament for athletes under the age of 19.
+The FIVB Beach Volleyball U19 World Championships (previously known as the FIVB Beach Volleyball Swatch Youth World Championships) is a double-gender international beach volleyball tournament for athletes under the age of 19.
 The competition first took place in Xylokastro, Greece, in 2002.
-Prior to the 2005 edition, it was an under-18 tournament.
+Prior to the 2005 edition, it was an under-19 tournament.
+In the 2025 edition, the tournament was changed back to under-18.